Goestoso/Goestoso/README.md

-## Hi people, I am Gabriel Goes,a student who is discovering the world of IT development!
+## Hi people, I am Gabriel Goes, a student who is discovering the world of IT development!

  <p>Let's do this, no pain no gain... 💪</p>